Starting with release 3.1.2,

 :class :package-inferred-system option in its

-where the name of the system that provides the package
+when the name of the system/file that provides the package

-is not the downcase of the package name.
+is not the same as the package name (converted to lower case).

-ASDF can tell that this file depends on system
+ASDF can tell that this file/system depends on system

 closer-mop (registered above),